 Victoria Leonard is working on an AHRC funded PhD project on "Imperial Authority and the Providence of Monotheism in Book Seven of Orosius's Historia adversus Paganos".
 Her project is supervised by Nicholas Baker-Brian and Josef Lössl.

-Elif Tokay is doing a PhD on Gregory of Nazianzus' Theological Orations and their translations into Arabic by Ibrahim ibn-Yuhanna al-Antaki.
-She is funded by an international studentship granted by the Republic of Turkey.
-Her project is supervised by Josef Lössl and John Watt.
+Elif Tokay has recently completed her PhD on Gregory of Nazianzus' Theological Orations and their translations into Arabic by Ibrahim ibn-Yuhanna al-Antaki.
+She was funded by an international studentship granted by the Republic of Turkey.
+Her project was supervised by Josef Lössl and John Watt.

-Michal Zytka is nearing completion of his PhD on 'Baths and Bathing in Late Antiquity' in the context of CLARC's project on 'Scientific Thinking in Late Antiquity'.
-He is holding a Cardiff University Richard-Whipp-Studentship and has recently given a paper at the International Medieval Congress in Leeds (7-10 July 2008) on 'Natural Springs and their Uses in Late Antiquity'.
-His PhD is supervised by Josef Lössl and Shaun Tougher.
+Michal Zytka has recently completed his PhD on 'Baths and Bathing in Late Antiquity' in the context of CLARC's project on 'Scientific Thinking in Late Antiquity'.
+His PhD was supervised by Shaun Tougher and Josef Lössl.